kubevirt/user-guide/workloads/virtual-machines/presets.md

 ### Conflicts

-When multiple `VirtualMachinePresets` match a particular `VirtualMachine`, if they specify the same settings within a Domain, those settings must match.
-If two `VirtualMachinePresets` have conflicting settings (e.g. for the number of CPU cores requested), an error will occur, and the `VirtualMachine` will enter the `Failed` state, and a `Warning` event will be emitted explaining which settings of which `VirtualMachinePresets` were problematic.
+When multiple `VirtualMachineInstancePresets` match a particular `VirtualMachineInstance`, if they specify the same settings within a Domain, those settings must match.
+If two `VirtualMachineInstancePresets` have conflicting settings (e.g. for the number of CPU cores requested), an error will occur, and the `VirtualMachineInstance` will enter the `Failed` state, and a `Warning` event will be emitted explaining which settings of which `VirtualMachineInstancePresets` were problematic.

-### Matching Multiple `VirtualMachines`
+### Matching Multiple `VirtualMachineInstances`

-The main use case for `VirtualMachinePresets` is to create re-usable settings that can be applied across various machines.
-Multiple methods are available to match the labels of a `VirtualMachine` using selectors.
+The main use case for `VirtualMachineInstancePresets` is to create re-usable settings that can be applied across various machines.
+Multiple methods are available to match the labels of a `VirtualMachineInstance` using selectors.

-* matchLabels: Each `VirtualMachine` can use a specific label shared by all
+* matchLabels: Each `VirtualMachineInstance` can use a specific label shared by all

     instances.